 - Assists in reduction of localized inflammation and aids recovery

 - Restoring flow and balance to the body qi

 Cupping has an Olympic Moment

-See those spots?
-Competitors at the 2016 summer Olympics in Rio, including swimmers and gymnasts, used cupping therapy as a physiological recovery tool to stimulate blood flow, loosen up muscles and joints, move toxins, improve circulation, heal overworked muscles, relax muscle stiffness and reduce soreness, while relieving the pain of overexertion.
+See those prominent spots?
+This is Olympic style cupping.
+Competitors at the 2016 summer Olympics in Rio, including swimmers and gymnasts, used cupping therapy as a physiological recovery tool to stimulate blood flow, loosen up muscles and joints, move toxins, improve circulation, help overworked muscles, relax muscle stiffness and reduce soreness, while relieving the pain of overexertion.
 This helped to speed recovery and prevent injury by restoring the flow of Qi life force energy in the body.
 Psychologically athletes do this to get their body to feel good and stay healthy.
 The superficial marks fade after two to four days.